Stef-Gijsberts/picosine/README.md

 Then use a DAW that supports CLAP plugins (I use Bitwig), and load the plugin.

+## About CLAP

+CLAP stands for CLever Audio Plugin.

+Sources:

+- Website with general background, good starting point: https://cleveraudio.org/
+- The git repository for the API: https://github.com/free-audio/clap
+- Clack, a safe Rust wrapper for the CLAP API: https://github.com/prokopyl/clack

 ## Copying

     PicoSine - a basic synthesizer audio plugin.